ahad2343L/zeno/README.md

 FastAPI

 Uvicorn

 SQLAlchemy

 Pydantic

-📌All dependencies are included in requirements.txt.
+All dependencies are listed in requirements.txt.

 🤝 Contributing
 Got suggestions or want to contribute?
-Feel free to open an issue or submit a pull request.
-Let’s make Zeno even more powerful together.
+Feel free to open an issue or submit a pull request — let’s make Zeno even more powerful together!

-#📄 License
+📄 License
 This project is open source and available under the MIT License.

-#💡 Inspiration
+💡 Inspiration
 Zeno is named after the Greek philosopher Zeno of Elea — simple ideas, powerful results.
 Just like this template.